Reinstatement and renovation work –

 This article relates to residence contracts made from 15 March 2006 but before 1 February 2019.

-It does not include matters about a resident’s relative who has a right to reside in the accommodation unit where reinstatement or renovation work is proposed.
+It does not include matters about a resident’s relative who has a right to reside in the accommodation unit where reinstatement work is required or refurbishment work is proposed.

 Definitions